 Rotating categories in some cash-back credit cards can seem like you're playing a game of roulette.
 One month you’ll be at the movies flicking kernels of popcorn into your mouth with a smile on your face knowing you’re getting 5 percent back on purchases at the theater, but next month it's only at home improvement stores you can earn those cash-back incentives.
 What are you going to do at a home improvement store?
 You can barely handle unclogging the toilet.

 With the Capital One® Quicksilver® Cash Rewards Credit Card it doesn't matter where your purchases take you.
 You automatically earn 1.5 percent cash back on all your purchases, anywhere.
-And those points won't expire for the life of the account.
+And that cash back won't expire for the life of the account.
 That means you're good for milking some cash back from the movie theaters and, if you’re feeling brave enough, the home improvement store as well.

-Capital One® Quicksilver® Cash Rewards Credit best features:
+Capital One® Quicksilver® Cash Rewards Credit Card best features:

 The Capital One® Quicksilver® Cash Rewards Credit Card is good for earning consistent 1.5 percent cash back without registering for quarterly promotions, which means it’s also your best bet if your purchasing habits don't fall into predictable patterns.

 Because Capital One has reserved this version of its credit card for those with excellent credit, the bank can afford to load this account up with special benefits that stack up nicely against cards with annual fees and higher APRs.
 The Capital One® Quicksilver® Cash Rewards Credit Card gives you a full slate of member privileges, such as complimentary around the clock concierge assistance, extended warranty protection on your purchases and travel upgrades as part of your Visa Signature® benefits.